Stocks fall, dollar gains after Trump gets coronavirus

 BETS ARE OFF

-With the election now more uncertain, online gambling site Betfair on Friday suspended betting on the outcome of the Nov.
-3 vote.
+With more uncertainty about the election, online gambling site Betfair suspended betting on its outcome.

 The Japanese yen JPY= strengthened 0.15% versus the greenback at 105.37 per dollar.

-The Australian dollar, which serves as a liquid proxy for risk assets, was down 0.23% AUD=D3.
+The Australian dollar, which serves as a liquid proxy for risk assets, slipped 0.23% AUD=D3.

 Crude prices fell 4% on Trump’s positive test for COVID-19, roiling risky assets, and as rising global crude output threatens to overwhelm the oil market’s weak recovery.